AndrewBunn00/NetworkedAndroidApp/README.txt

 Android phones do this by default, restarting the app when it is left.
 So if this happens, please restart both runs of the app.
 - Best way to connect two emulators is to duplicate the first one using the Device manager.
+- We left the app only able to run between emulators, as we did not have android devices to test on.
+We are not allowing users to specify the IP of the device they want to join on at the moment, as we could not test it.
+Not sure how this affects the executable (APK), but it more than likely would not be able to connect to another real device.
+Only a simple change would be needed, which is specifying the IP, but as we could not test it, we did not want to include an untested feature.